Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/02-nano-qmflows.md

 1. How many couplings are missing and need to be calculated?
 How many couplings would you expect to find in the final updated `chunk_0123.hdf5`?
 2. Use the updated `chunk_0123.hdf5` to plot the dependence of the energy (in eV) of the LUMO and LUMO+1 over time.
-3. Use the updated `chunk_0123.hdf5` to the retrieve the LUMO-LUMO+1 couplings and plot their value in time.
+3. Use the updated `chunk_0123.hdf5` to the retrieve the LUMO-LUMO+1 overlaps and couplings and plot their value in time.